DamodienJ/Book-Catalog-System/README.md

 1. Open project in Eclipse or any Java IDE
 2. Run `LibraryApplication.java`
 3. Follow the menu prompts in the console

+## Sample Data
+Books are loaded from `assg6_catalog.txt` in the following format:
+- ISBN
+- Title
+- Author
+- Publisher
+- Year